-The analytical sensitivity of this assay is <0.27 ng/mL of STAT1.
+The analytical sensitivity of this assay is <0.9 Unit/mL of STAT1 [pTyr701].
 This was determined by adding two standard deviations to the mean O.D. obtained when the zero standard was assayed 30 times.

-The sensitivity of this ELISA was compared to immunoblotting using known quantities of STAT1.
-The data presented in Figure 1 show that the ELISA is 4x more sensitive then immunoblotting.
-The bands shown in the immunoblotting were developed using rabbit anti-STAT1, and an alkaline phosphatase conjugated anti-rabbit IgG followed by chemiluminescent substrate and autoradiography.
+The sensitivity of this ELISA was compared to immunoblot using known quantities of STAT1 [pTyr701].
+The data presented in Figure 1 show that the sensitivity of the ELISA is approximately 4x greater than that of immunoblotting.
+The bands shown in the Western blotting data were developed using rabbit anti-STAT1 [pTyr701]. and an alkaline phosphatase conjugated antirabbit IgG followed by chemiluminescent substrate and autoradiography.

-Figure 1 Detection of STAT1 by ELISA vs immunoblot
+Figure 1 Detection of Phospho STAT1 [pTyr701] by ELISA and Immunoblot